dwrlewis/Generic-Trial-Balance-Converter/README.md

 #  <a name="coa"></a>5.0 – Chart of Accounts Generation:
 ### 5.1 - Pre-requisites to Generate a New COA
-It is only possible to regenerate a chart of accounts if both the Prefix Settings and Description Settings Tabs have both been completed.
-This is because the data must have had all errors relating to these tabs purged from the trial balance, or this section would regenerate the same errors in the COA and cause inconsistencies when loaded into a financial analyser.
+It is only possible to regenerate a chart of accounts if both the Prefix Settings and Description Settings Tabs have been completed.
+This is because the data must have had all errors relating to these tabs purged from the trial balance, or this section will regenerate the same errors in the COA and cause inconsistencies when loaded into a financial analyser.

 ### 5.2 - Selecting Mapping Sources
-When generating a new COA, it is possible to isolate the potential financial analyser mappings to just its sources files COA data.
-If this is selected, then it will likely result in a large number of unmapped codes if the original COA was incomplete but is useful in for assuring data consistency for a specific companies’ mappings.
+When generating a new COA, it is possible to isolate the potential mappings to just its sources files COA data.
+If this is selected, then it will likely result in a large number of unmapped codes if the original COA was incomplete, but is useful for assuring data consistency of a specific companies’ mappings.

-Setting ‘Extend mappings to all TBs’ will first search for a code mapping in the source file, and if not found, defer to any other trial balance COA’s that were imported for an alternative mapping.
-This is particularly useful when all companies are known to use the same mappings across entities, but each files COA was only partially completed.
+Setting ‘Extend mappings to all TBs’ will first search for a code mapping in the source file as in the option above, but if not found, will defer to any other trial balance COA’s that were imported for an alternative mapping.
+This is particularly useful when all companies are known to use the same mappings across entities, but each files COA only contains codes with movement during the year.

 ![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/10%20-%20COA%20Check.gif)

 ### 5.3 - Non-standard Mappings
-The original .xlsm template had a limited number of mapping selections to draw from, with deviation of any kind resulting in errors on upload to the financial analyser.
-When the COA is regenerated and mapped, it will check for any mappings that are not present in the standard selections and add these to the user interface.
+The original .xlsm template had a limited number of COA mappings to draw from, with deviation of any kind (including case adjustments, spaces etc.) resulting in errors on upload to the dashboard.
+When the COA is regenerated and mapped, it will check for any mappings that are not standard selections and add these to the GUI.

 Approximate mapping is available to correct this should the volume be too excessive to do so manually.
 For example, if a trial balance include an ‘A1 INTAN.
 ASSET’ mapping, it would infer from the left string that this should be mapped to ‘A1 – Intangible Assets’.

 ![alt text](https://github.com/dwrlewis/Trial-Balance-Converter/blob/bf7c082b04f5f71307396d05791e142afc4eea9c/Readme%20Gifs/11%20-%20COA%20Auto-map.gif)

-Alternatively, these custom mappings can be maintained, as it was possible to add to the standard mappings field in the original .xlsm template for exceptional circumstances.
+Alternatively, these custom mappings can be maintained, as it is possible to add to the standard mappings field in the original .xlsm template for exceptional circumstances.

 Once all non-standard codes are corrected and ‘Check & Save Mappings’ is selected, move on to the Export Data tab.